EthereumCommunityFund/JobPostings/EthereumCommunityFund/TechnicalGrantManager.md

 ## Location

 The ideal candidate is located in one of the many Ethereum hubs: San Francisco, New York, Berlin, London, or Toronto

+## Compensation
+$150-$200k